Home » Thrift Store Makeovers » Decoupage Sewing Drawer

 Step 5

-Apply Mod Podge to Top of Napkin
+Apply Mod Podge to the Top of the Napkin

 Step 6

-Carefully apply mod podge to the top of your napkin.
+Carefully apply Mod Podge to the top of your napkin.
 I prefer to “dab” it onto the napkin.
 Using 1 ply of the napkin makes it very thin and fragile, easily tearing.

 Continue the Decoupage Process Adding More Napkins